 The Action Cycle represents activities or actions required for effective implementation of knowledge.
 The seven phases of the cycle are not sequential.
-To address a KT issue, one can start at any phase, and can also move between the phases of knowledge creation and the action cycle.
+To address a knowledge mobilization issue, one can start at any phase, and can also move between the phases of knowledge creation and the action cycle.

 - Appraisal of Guidelines for Research and Evaluation (AGREE) tools